Fritz Kramer - In the Backlight

 Klaus Hartmanns »Tanzania Paintings«

 Klaus Hartmann founded his reputation with paintings about the everyday leisure activities of the Germans.
-His earliest works, made while he was a student, depict the after-work activities of people in Sachsen-Anhalt just after reunification, displaying both affection and irony (“Blühende Landschaften” – “Landscapes in Bloom” – would be a typical title from the period); ever since, he has continued to focus on portraying allotment gardens, fun fairs and amusement parks with big wheels, circus wagons pulled by horses, show booths and Chinese eateries that seek to appear exotic.
+His earliest works, made while he was a student, depict the after-work activities of people in Sachsen-Anhalt just after reunification, displaying both affection and irony ("Blühende Landschaften - "Landcsapes in Bloom" would be typical title from this period); ever since, he has continued to focus on portraying allotment gardens, fun fairs and amusement parks with big wheels, circus wagons pulled by horses, show booths and Chinese eateries that seeks to appear exotic.
 Every object appears painstakingly sketched and painted in colors that are bright and apparently carefree, and yet are often glaring, unreal, malignant, and painful even to the least sensitive eyes.
-Hartmann never sells out common tastes to the arrogance of the cultivated aesthete.
-Nevertheless, there is a sense that he does not belong in the scenes he depicts – he is observing from the outside, a foreigner.
-But instead of laughing at people’s attraction to kitsch, he remains sympathetic to these unsophisticated, even cheap attempts at ‘making things nicer.’
-Indeed, he seems to share popular tastes, perhaps remembering how strongly he was attracted to colorful tat as a child – as all of us are.
+Hartmann never sells out common tastes to the arrogance of cultivated aesthete.
+Nevertheless, there is a sense the he does not belong in scenes he depicts - he is observing from the outside, a foreigner.
+But instead of laughing at people's attraction to kitch, he remains sympathetic to these unsophisticated, even cheap attempts at 'making things nicer'.
+Indeed, he seems to share popular tastes, perhaps remembering how strongly he was attracted to colorful tat as a child - as all of us are.
 But he is not constantly yearning for lost times.
 The painted scenes are devoid of human forms; used by no one, the carousels stand as if in the aftermath of some catastrophe, pointlessly spinning.
-The hope of something ‘nicer,’ some small piece of happiness, to which these places owe their existence, is disappointed.
-An icy chill lies over them, and the pictures make us shiver.
+The hope of something 'nicer,' some small piece of happiness, to which these places owe their existence, is disappointed.
+An icy chill lies over them, and the picture make us shiver.

 The series “Ukalawa” is mostly composed of landscapes.
 In some paintings, the staffage – houses, small by modern standards and with straw or corrugated metal roofs – on vegetation elements such as banana plants, betray that we are in an unspecified but certainly extra-European setting.
 But there’s nothing that we usually associate with Africa, neither tribal round-houses nor the acacias and baobabs characteristic of the savanna.
 Morphologically, the landscape seems rather to be expansive, green and undulating, with right-angled fields and isolated bushes and trees.
 This is no foreign, exotic world; one rather has the impression that Hartmann, perhaps to his own astonishment, found himself feeling almost at home in Ukalawa.
 His pictures show rustic landscapes as they might be found in many parts of Europe, even in the heart of Germany.
 One even seems to encounter traces or at least an echo of those efforts at ‘making things nicer’ to which Hartmann dedicated himself in “Blühende Landschaften”: long, horizontal rectangles appear in strong colors, pink or blue, peculiarly unmotivated and mysterious in the foreground.
 Perhaps they are vitenge, a woman’s garment worn like a sarong, hung up to dry.
 Perhaps, despite himself, Hartmann was also reminded of the banners that were displayed everywhere in public spaces during his childhood in the GDR.
 Such familiarity might lead us to suspect that the painter has simply projected his inner images onto the African landscape.
 But this thought leads us to the fundamental differences between “Blühende Landschaften” and “Ukalawa.”
 In the “Ukalawa” series, the colors (with the exception of “Ukalawa 7”) never become glaring, unreal, malignant, and over these places lies no icy chill that makes us shiver.
 Perhaps in a foreign context, Hartmann wanted to stay away from the irony and distance that he freely permits himself in Germany.
 But I think it is rather that the absence of similarity, the ‘differentness’ revealed itself to him most clearly in similarities that he perceived almost without wanting to: the change in the wind, the disconcerting departure from familiar habits and indigenous flora.
 The landscape may seem morphologically reminiscent of home, but underneath the steep sunbeams, there is a brighter light flooding the scene, the source of deeper shadows.
 This is the principal motif of “Tanzania Paintings” – a light that is totally unknown to Europeans, one that is truly strange and other.